Myselfshiwoziji/WebRC/README.md

 [This website](https://myselfshiwoziji.github.io/WebRC) was designed as a teaching supplement to a school coding club, showing what can be done with HTML, CSS, and JavaScript.

 If you're currently in the club, follow along with us!
-If you're not, there's still content, activities, and past recordings accessible on the website anytime.
+If you're not, there's still content, activities, and past recordings accessible on this website anytime.

 ### Created By
 - Osborn Leung (Myselfshiwoziji)